postsharp/postsharp-emails/90-add-logging-with-fabric.md

 Fabrics are not only useful for applying aspects to your code, but they can also be used to implement architecture rules in your codebase.

 You can read more about Fabrics [here](https://doc.postsharp.net/metalama/conceptual/using/fabrics).
 It's one of Metalama's more advanced features, but learning how it works will enable you to do things that previously might have seemed nearly impossible.

-If you'd like to know more about Metalama in general, visit our [website](https://www.postsharp.net/metalama).

-Join us on [Slack](https://www.postsharp.net/slack) to keep up with what's new and get answers to any technical questions you might have.